demile-15/alarm-clock/README.md

 # alarm-clock
-Just a basic alarm clock for early mornings
+Just a basic alarm clock for late people